-You can join me on photography tours or workshops throughout the Southwest.
-The difference between the two is that photo tours are for a single person or a very small group that has a specific trip in mind and wants go during a specific time, while ‘workshops’ (groups of 3-5 photographers) have a program set by me and at a defined time in the year.
-So it is up to you what kind of participation you prefer.
+Join me on photography tours or workshops throughout the American Southwest and some selected and unique spots such as Brazil, Bolivia, Iceland, Italy and Namibia.
+The difference between the two is that photo tours are for a single person or a small group that has a specific trip in mind and wants go during a specific time, while workshops (groups of 5 – 10 photographers) have a program set by me, including 1:1 coaching, lectures in-the-field on various photographic topics at a predetermined date.
+So, it is up to you what kind of interaction you prefer.

-Experience and photograph the spectacular American Southwest and West with a person who knows it like just a few and who is very well equipped to give you a level of safety which is absolutely needed in the wilderness.
+Experience the spectacular American Southwest and West with someone who knows it like just a few and who is well equipped to give you a level of safety which is absolutely needed in the wilderness.

 I can provide you with a list of possible destinations and plan an entire tour for you.
 Be aware that many places need at least 6 months of planing ahead.
 There might be permit requirements to get to some of these locations.
 Some agencies can take quite a while to provide a permit while others are based on a lottery system.
 Disappointments can be quite big if the permit is not granted or not available due to short notice and or planing.